abajwa-hw/ambari-workshops/blueprints-demo-security.md

 curl -u admin:admin -H  X-Requested-By:ambari http://localhost:8080/api/v1/blueprints/securityBP -d @blueprint-1node-security.json

 ```
-- register BP as securityBP and deploy cluster with name securedCluster for either 4 node or 1 node (depending on your setup)
+- Download, edit and deploy cluster with name securedCluster for either 4 node or 1 node (depending on your setup)
-  - Replace fqdn with those of your own cluster
+  - You need to edit the json file and replace fqdn with those of your own cluster
 ```
 #for 4 node
 wget https://raw.githubusercontent.com/abajwa-hw/ambari-workshops/master/blueprints/cluster-4node.json